Binidali Holidays Guide

 San Climent ( Sant Climente )

 Located on the main road (ME-12) from Mahon to Cala en Porter is well worth a visit if you are in the area.
 "Famous" for Es Casino Bar-Restaurant (some of the best tasting/value) Menu del Dias on the island.
 Great Music nights: Tuesday evening improv Jazz in backrooms of the Es Casino Bar-Restaurant.
-Lovely converted Farmhouse Musupta Cusi for Tapas and drinks.
-Both places are next to each other.
-Last shop on the right of main street is a traditional bakers where you can experience tatsy bread made in real wood fired ovens.
+Last shop on the right of main street heading to Cala en Porter is a traditional bakers where you can experience tasty bread /pasteries made in traditional wood fired ovens.

 If you are an independent traveller and waiting to catch a flight then come here for for final drinks and meals in a more personal environment.
 Airport is just 5 mins drive away.
-Tabacs shop and 6 am cafes too!
+Tabacs shop and cafes open at 6am too!

 Binidali - Near by ( 3km )

-A relaxing family oriented resort with an attractive beach serviced by a good beach bar - Los Bucaneros.
+A relaxing family and couples oriented resort with an attractive beach serviced by a favourite beach bar - Los Bucaneros on the water's edge.

 An attractive and well done mock up of a ' traditional fishing village' with small selection of (evening) Restaurants and Bars.
 Relax while children enjoy a swim? a pool is available at the bar restaurant Es Furat (in the commercial centre) and is free providing you buy a drink or snack.